seyiogunjuyigbe/facebookrestapidemo/README.md

  7. Run `npm start` to start on a production server

 ##### Test Driven
-Tests are written with mocha, chai-http and chai.
+Tests are written with jest.

 #### Stack:
 * Express